sourcebroker/singleview/README.rst

   https://www.example.com/list/

-TYPO3 / realurl default is that when you put single view on different page then there is no easy way to remove it from realurl links.
+TYPO3 default is that when you put single view on different page then there is no easy way to remove it from nice from url/slug.
 You will get something like below (single view is on separate page named "detail"):

 ::

   https://www.example.com/list/detail/title-of-single-item/

-If you will use ``ext:singleview`` then you can put single view on different page than list view but the realurl links will still look nice like below - so no ``/detail/`` part.
+If you will use ``ext:singleview`` then you can put single view on different page than list view but the slugified links will still look nice like below - so no ``/detail/`` part.

 ::